itay1313/scary-figma-plugin/README.md

 ## 📝 Notes

-- The plugin automatically cleans up images when closed
-- Images are temporarily stored and removed after use
-- Performance optimized for smooth cursor tracking
+- The plugin creates 4 slightly offset copies of your image for maximum spookiness
+- Each image has an intense red glow effect
 - Supports most common image formats
+- Images are positioned in the center of your viewport
+- Use responsibly and have fun! 😄

 ## 🤝 Contributing